Mosaic theory of the Fourth Amendment: National security

-Legal scholar David Pozen, writing in 2005, argued that the lenient interpretation that courts have given to government mosaic arguments is an abdication of judicial judgment.
+Legal scholar David Pozen, writing in 2005, argued that the lenient interpretation that courts have given to government mosaic arguments is an abdication of judicial judgement.
 As a result, "In over thirty years of the theory's existence, only one FOIA court on record has rejected a government agency's mosaic defense.
 In theory, highly speculative mosaic claims are unfalsifiable; in practice, they have proven unimpeachable."